Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction

 \section{Abstract}

-Low counts reconstruction remains a challenge for Positron Emission Tomography (PET) even with the recent progresses in time-of-flight (TOF) resolution.
-In that setting, the bias between the acquired histogram, composed of low values or zeros, and the expected histogram, obtained from the forward projector, is propagated to the image, resulting in a biased reconstruction.
-This could be exacerbated with finer resolution of the TOF information, which further sparsify the acquired histogram.
+Low-count reconstruction remains a challenge for Positron Emission Tomography (PET) even with the recent progress in time-of-flight (TOF) resolution.
+In this context, the bias between the acquired histogram, consisting of low values or zeros, and the expected histogram, obtained from the forward projector, is propagated to the image, resulting in a biased reconstruction.
+This situation could be exacerbated with finer resolution of the TOF information, which further sparsifies the acquired histogram.
 We propose a new approach to circumvent this limitation of the classical reconstruction model.
-It consists of extending the parametrization of the reconstruction scheme to also explicitly include the projection domain.
+It consists of extending the description of the reconstruction scheme to also explicitly include the projection domain by Parameterizing the Angular Distribution of Emission (PADE).
 This parametrization has greater degrees of freedom than the log-likelihood model, which can not be harnessed in classical circumstances.
-We hypothesize that with ultra-fast TOF this new approach would not only be viable for low counts reconstruction but also more adequate than the classical reconstruction model.
-An implementation of this approach is compared to the log-likelihood model by using two-dimensional simulations of a hot spots phantom.
-The proposed model achieves similar contrast recovery coefficients as MLEM except for the smallest structures where the low counts nature of the simulations makes it difficult to draw conclusions.
-Also, this new model seems to converge toward a less noisy solution than the MLEM.
-These results suggest that this new approach has potential for low counts reconstruction with ultra-fast TOF.
+We hypothesize that with ultra-fast TOF this new approach would not only be viable for low-count reconstruction, but also more adequate than the classical reconstruction model.
+As a proof of concept, an implementation of this approach is compared to the log-likelihood model by investigating two-dimensional simulations of a hot spots phantom.
+The proposed model achieves similar contrast recovery coefficients as MLEM except for the smallest structures where the low-count nature of the simulations makes it difficult to draw conclusions.
+However, this new model seems to converge toward less noisy solutions than MLEM.
+These results suggest that the PADE approach has potential for low-count reconstruction with ultra-fast TOF.

 \bstctlcite{IEEEexample:BSTcontrol}